 Founders Jolyn Phillips and Matthew Townsend found themselves at a loss in 2017 when their daughter Codee-Jo was diagnosed with Leukaemia..

-My daughter Codee-Jo Townsend was diagnosed with Leukaemia in April 2017 and it has been a roller coaster of emotions.
-We had to be brave in the face of shear terror, provide laughter when wanting to cry and give meds at home while wanting to run to the hospital to ask to nurses to do it.
+Our daughter Codee-Jo Townsend was diagnosed with Leukaemia in April 2017 and it was a roller coaster of emotions.
+We had to be brave in the face of sheer terror, provide laughter when wanting to cry and give meds at home while wanting to run to the hospital to ask the nurses to do it.

-We never imagined that anything like this could ever happen.
+We had never imagined that anything like this would ever happen.

 From our incredibly happy life, in the blink of an eye, our world went to turmoil.

-We really thought we would wake from a bad dream and it was all going to be over.
+We really thought we would wake from a bad dream and it would all be over.

-Codee-Jo fought the whole ride when being injected, her port accessed, given oral meds and going to theatre.
-She would throw up one minute and have a blood nose the next.
+Codee-Jo fought the whole ride, from being injected, her port accessed, given oral meds and going to theatre.
+She would vomit one minute and have a blood nose the next.

 She has the heart of a lion!